TheTridentOne/docs.thetrident.one/docs/tutorials/how-to-sell.md

 ![exchange-transfer](@site/static/img/docs/tutorials/exchange-transfer.png)

-Pay 0.00000001 CNB to Trident MTG to invoke the request.
+Pay 0.00000001 XIN to Trident MTG to invoke the request.

 And then you should receive the success notification.